 Communications Services is staffed 24 hours a day, 7 days a week, 365 days a year.

 Members are required to work varied shift hours including weekends and statutory holidays as part of the shift rotation.

-Members must successfully complete a 31-week intensive training program, which is comprised of 16 weeks of calltaker training and another 15 weeks of dispatch training.
+- Must successfully complete a 32-week intensive training program, which is comprised of 17 weeks of calltaker training and another 15 weeks of dispatch training.

 - Rapid pace - intense concentration for extended periods